 Delight, like Mary Poppin’s spoonful of sugar, often helps the ‘medicine’ go down.
 Delight is the added sweetness that makes your message more inviting, engaging and memorable.
 Stock images are not delightful.
 They’re like they dreary, never-ending stories your grandma tells every time she’s been at the sherry – predictable, dull and meaningless.

-Commissioned images on the other hand are like rip-roaring tales told by a skilful raconteur that you can’t peal yourself away from and that keep echoing in your mind long after they’re finished.
+Commissioned images on the other hand are like rip-roaring tales told by a skilful raconteur that you can’t peel yourself away from and that keep echoing in your mind long after they’re finished.
 They are relevant, witty, beautiful and intelligent.
 They make your client feel cared for, and they are dripping with DELIGHT.

 But don’t take my word for it.
 Using images to get your point across is also scientifically proven to be more effective.
 Pictures like this may seem daft, but processing images uses a different part of the brain to processing text, so including both in a presentation deck allows the viewer to use multiple parts of the brain at once.
 It gives the brain some variety of stimulus and allows thrilling new neural pathways to open up.
 This multi-channel approach actually increases the likelihood of the viewer understanding the information and committing it to memory.